usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-9.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        - "Periodically changing the iCloud account password should likewise cause a new set of derived keys used by iCloud to be created, which prompts reencryption of any objects protected by those keys, including the iCloud Backup keybag, which would negate any progress an attacker had made towards a brute-force attack on that object."
+        "Periodically changing the iCloud account password should likewise cause a new set of derived keys used by iCloud to be created, which prompts reencryption of any objects protected by those keys, including the iCloud Backup keybag, which would negate any progress an attacker had made towards a brute-force attack on that object.":
+            -
-        - "Creating a strong iCloud password increases the difficulty of brute-force attacks on the iCloud Backup keybag."
+        "Creating a strong iCloud password increases the difficulty of brute-force attacks on the iCloud Backup keybag.":
+            -
 ---